Taba Starbase

 [806 AS] MND director dismissed

-NEW BERLIN -- 806 -- Anonymous government sources allege Director Von Claussen of the MND has been dismissed over an unspecified "fatal conflict of interest".
+NEW BERLIN -- 806 -- Anonymous government sources allege Director Von Claussen of the MND has been dismissed over a "fatal conflict of interest".
 The decorated war hero was appointed as the fledgling agency's first leader and given a mandate to purge Rheinland of the traitors who facilitated the Colony Wars.
 It is believed that this work led to a severe breakdown in relations with the Rheinland Military, who bore the brunt of the resulting purges.
 The Rheinland government have refused to comment on the situation; Director Von Claussen himself was unavailable for comment.

 [806 AS] Rheinland cooperation collapses